-The essence of discrimination among internal parameters of different client models plays an important role in the performance of FL-based structures.
-Consistent with this view, a new parameter-wise elastic weighted averaging aggregation method was introduced to handle the fusion of heterogeneous local models.
-Each local model assessed the significance of its model's internal parameters and estimated their essence coefficients correspondingly.
-The central server took these coefficients and carried out parameter-wise weighted averaging to perform the global model aggregation \cite{bai2022fedewa}.\\ Current studies have focused on verifying the direct summation of updates received from local clients while ignoring the weighted average aggregation.
-To fill this gap, the authors in \cite{yang2022efficient} offered a secure and efficient FL method using verifiable weighted average aggregation of the global model.
-Their method aimed to encrypt local updates and data size to guarantee the protection of updates through the model aggregation that security evaluations could confirm.
-This method also presented a verifiable aggregation tag and an efficient verification scheme to verify the weighted average aggregation. \\
+Distinguishing between the internal parameters of different client models is crucial for the performance of FL-based systems.
+In line with this perspective, a novel parameter-wise elastic weighted averaging aggregation method was introduced to manage the integration of heterogeneous local models \cite{bai2022fedewa}.
+Every local model evaluates the importance of its model's internal parameters and estimates their essence coefficients accordingly.
+The central server utilizes these coefficients to perform parameter-wise weighted averaging for global model aggregation.
+Current researches have primarily concentrated on validating the direct summation of updates received from local clients, neglecting the weighted average aggregation.
+To address this gap, the authors in \cite{yang2022efficient} proposed a secure and efficient FL method that employs verifiable weighted average aggregation of the global model.
+Their approach encrypts local updates and data sizes to ensure the protection of updates during model aggregation, with security evaluations confirming this safeguard.
+Their approach also introduces a verifiable aggregation tag and an efficient verification scheme to confirm the weighted average aggregation.